AbrahamLopez10/Hangfire.Dashboard.BasicAuthenticationFilter/README.md

 });
 ```

-For help with generating the byte hash for your chosen password, please refer to this:
+For help with generating the byte hash for your chosen password, please refer to:
 https://github.com/HangfireIO/Hangfire.Dashboard.Authorization#how-to-generate-password-hash